-The collection of these metrics is also essential to prove efficacy and gain CE marking1 accreditation for the app in line with current regulations set by the Medicines and Healthcare Products Regulatory Agency (MHRA).
-This app is being rolled out in compliance with these regulations; we must collect these metrics during the next six months to demonstrate efficacy and therefore, gain the corresponding accreditation.
+The collection of these metrics is also essential to prove efficacy and gain UKCA marking1 accreditation for the app in line with current regulations set by the Medicines and Healthcare Products Regulatory Agency (MHRA).
+This app is being rolled out in compliance with these regulations; we are collecting these metrics to demonstrate efficacy and therefore, gain the corresponding accreditation.
+We are currently working towards demonstrating this efficiency and hope to attain UKCA accreditation in the future